ibm-cloud-docs/ibm-spectrum-lsf/update-idle-time.md

 Complete the following steps to adjust the idle time for dynamic hosts that are returning to {{site.data.keyword.cloud}}.
 By default the value is set to 10 minutes.

-1. Find the `lsf.conf` file on your master node.
+1. Find the `lsf.conf` file on your management host.
 Typically, the file is located in the folder `$LSF_ENVDIR environment variable`.
 In a typical installation, it would be in the `/opt/ibm/lsf/conf/lsf.conf` folder.
 2. Update the `LSB_RC_EXTERNAL_HOST_IDLE_TIME` property.
 See the following sample content for an example:

     ```